ajmyers01/TinyBelly/README.md

   - Better validations on content of the original url, maybe test that they resolve.
   - build a custom 404 page for if the url we redirect to is not valid, or the slug is no longer valid.
 I just used json for now.
   - Test coverage could be more detailed when testing, not just testing one field or the object was created.
+  - I should have and normally do use smaller incremental commits.